-Doing the work to dig up the roots of your sexual “stuff” will be worth it!
+Doing the work to dig up the roots of your sexual “stuff” is hard, but it will be worth it!

 Your Turn: Do you sense some roots of sexual “stuff” have not been fully dealt with in your life?
 Does one of these categories resonate most with you?
 Leave a comment below.

 - Has sexual “stuff” continued to mess with you?
 It may be time to ask some different questions, perhaps pray some different prayers.
 Here are some things to consider in dealing with the roots of sexual “stuff.”
 Tweet that.